Scott Edinburgh

 If you are considering an MBA in the near future, now would be a great time to take the leap.

 Naturally, given my line of work, my MBA experience changed my career.
 While I started my post-MBA career in a more traditional strategy role, the MBA was so transformational for me that while I was in school, I began helping my friends with their applications so they, too, could have this valuable opportunity.
-Thirteen years later, helping others enjoy the transformative experience of the MBA has become my life’s passion.
+Sixteen years later, helping others enjoy the transformative experience of the MBA has become my life’s passion.

 Tactically, at Wharton I learned to think more strategically and to develop stronger presentations.
 I also expanded my negotiation and decision-making skills and became an overall better leader.
 Leadership is tough and while I am still learning, a lot of the skills that have helped me succeed today, I developed at Wharton.